100+ video editing terms you need to know

 A bumper is a short voiceover or musical interlude used during transitions, intros, and outros of broadcast shows.
 For example, “We’ll be right back after a quick message from our sponsors.”

 Burnt-in captions, also called open captions, are a form of text captions that improve the accessibility of your video.
-These captions are “burnt in” to the video, meaning they are always there and cannot be turned off.
+These captions are “burnt in” to the video, so they are always there and cannot be turned off.

 C